ziyenano/PID-Controler/README.md

 Assume the target $x_d = 1.0$, the initial value $x_0 = 0.1$ and the iterative step $size = 100$.

 ```
+from pid import PID_Controller
 pid = PID_Controller(xd = 1.0, x0 = 0.1, size = 100)
 ```

-It can arrive the destination only by the aid of P controller.
+It can arrive the destination just by the aid of P controller.

 ```
 pid.P_control(kp = 0.5, c = 0)